dak180/disk-burnin-and-testing/README.md

 Uses: `grep`, `pcregrep`, `awk`, `sed`, `tr`, `sleep`, `badblocks`

-Tested with the static analysis tool at https://www.shellcheck.net to insure that the code is POSIX-compliant and free of issues.
+Tested with the static analysis tool at https://www.shellcheck.net to insure that the code is free of issues.

 Written by Keith Nash, March 2017.
 Modified by Yifan Liao and dak180.